Who We Are

 We are a nonprofit supporting the healing and reintegration of our Wounded Warriors into civilian life.

-Who we are: We are a young and small but passionate and growing nonprofit funded by corporations such as Ball Aerospace, Ophir Corporation, and others, as well as individuals.
+Who we are: We are a small but passionate and growing nonprofit funded by corporations such as Ball Aerospace, Ophir Corporation, and others, as well as individuals.
 We have a 501(c)3 nonprofit status by partnering with Outdoor Buddies, a 35 year old spin-off from Craig Rehabilitation Hospital in Denver.

 What we do: Warriors On Cataract Canyon sponsors 4-day whitewater trips on the Colorado River through Canyonlands National Park from Moab to Lake Powell for our disabled veterans.
 Last summer we were able to provide four trips, each taking about 25 Wounded Warriors, their caregivers and families on each trip.